BDHS meetings have been deferred due to COVID-19 until further notice. See latest Turret Talk for updates.

 Future meeting dates

-Visitors are always welcome.
-We hope to see you there!
+Visitors are always welcome at meetings.
+We hope to see you again soon!

 Diggers from the Shire of Blacktown 1914-1918 is now available for purchase.
 300 copies were donated to Blacktown schools before ANZAC Day 2015 as part of the Centenary of World War One Commemorations.